Salif Keita

-Biography

 Early life

 Salif Keita was born a traditional prince in the village of Djoliba.
 He was born to the Keita royal family, who trace their lineage to Sundiata Keita, founder of the Mali Empire.
 He was cast out by his family and ostracized by the community because of his albinism, a sign of bad luck in Mandinka culture.
+Raised in a Muslim family, he went to an Islamic school where he was influenced by his Qur'an teacher's singing.
 He decided to pursue music in his teenage years, further distancing him from his family as that was against occupational prohibitions of his noble status.

 In 1967, he left Djoliba for Bamako, where he joined the government-sponsored Super Rail Band de Bamako.
 In 1973, Keita joined the group Les Ambassadeurs (du Motel de Bamako).
 Keita and Les Ambassadeurs fled political unrest in Mali during the mid-1970s and subsequently changed the group's name to Les Ambassadeurs Internationaux.
 The reputation of this band grew internationally in the late-1970s, leading to Keita pursuing a solo career in the following years.

-He is the father of Paralympian athlete Nantenin Keita.
+He is the father of paralympian athlete Nantenin Keita.